Elmar-Wiese/APP_Compiler_ICSS_to_CSS/EisenGedaan.md

     Scalar := 2px;
     Correct := 1 < Scalar; // Error

+    MustBeANumber := #ffff00 < #ffffff;

     AND := 33 && 33;

     N0T := !8;
 Output

     ERROR: The values of the comparison operation must be of the same type
+    ERROR: The values of the comparison operation must be a Number
     ERROR: The values of a boolean comparison must be boolean.
     ERROR: Only boolean values can be used with Not Operator